dietercastel/tensorflow-gpu-install-ubuntu-16.04/README.md

 - Added some comments w.r.t. problems I ran into.
 - Updated some versions (cuda8-v5.1 -> cuda8-v6.0; tensorflow 1.2 -> tensorflow 1.3)
+- Added sha256 checksums for the binaries I used.

 -1.
 Make sure you have proprietary NVIDIA drivers first Using the `Software & Updates` ubuntu application under the `Additional Drivers`tab select the nvidia-384 proprietary drivers and click `Apply Changes`.